 Technical Papers and Reports

 In the PMC role, HNTB has prepared numerous technical memoranda and other policy and strategy documents to guide the successful implementation of RLE.
-These include FTA New Starts Program Project Development phase strategy, bus service planning/analysis, rail service alternatives, ridership forecasting methodology and STOPS model calibration results, cost modeling, Analysis of Project Delivery Methods, Project Management Plan (PMP), and related Management Capacity Plans and various technical subplans (including Construction Management Plans, Safety and Security Management Plans, Risk and Contingency Management Plan), among other items.
+These include bus service planning/analysis, rail service alternatives, ridership forecasting methodology and STOPS model calibration results, cost modeling, analysis of project delivery methods, Project Management Plan (PMP), Risk and Contingency Management Plan, and related Management Capacity Plans.

 Location: Chicago, IL